Posted in:

 Family-friendly hiking

 Frauenalpe is located in the “Murauer mountains”, on the south side directly above the historic small town of Murau.
-Here you will find a variety of hiking tours that are suitable for everyone.
+Here, you will find a variety of hiking tours that are suitable for everyone.
 You can drive the 9 km to Murauerhütte at 1.583 meters (5193 ft) above sea level.
 And start from there.
-For example, there is a nice easy hike of a total of 6.3 km (4 mi) up to the top of Frauenalpe at 1.997 m (6551 ft) above sea level, which takes around 3-3.5 hours.
-You can also relax with some good food and drink at the Bernhard-Fest-hütte.
-When you arrive above the tree line at approximately 1.800 masl.
+For example, a nice, easy hike of 6.3 km (4 mi) up to the top of Frauenalpe at 1.997 m (6551 ft) above sea level takes around 3-3.5 hours.
+You can also relax with good food and drink at the Bernhard-Fest-hütte when you arrive above the tree line at approximately 1.800 masl.
 (5905 ft), you get a phenomenal view of the alpine landscape.

 Steam train on the Murtalbahn

 In the summer, steam trains run on the narrow-gauge lines between Murau and Tamsweg (Lungau, Salzburgerland).
+In historic carriages, you travel through the Upper Mur Valley, along the green Mur, through picturesque mountain scenery, past forests and meadows.
 The train winds 38 km (23 mi) up the valley along the river Mur, with views of both wilderness and cultural landscape.
 In Tamsweg, you can also transfer to the museum trains of the Taurachbahn, which run to the terminus of the line in Mauterndorf.

 For more information, see the Murau Region website